 Since every camper is different, you’ll want to figure out your own specific comfort levels before considering purchasing a camping chair.

-If you are like most of us, you only plan on bringing a chair car camping, or perhaps a short walk from your vehicle.
+You may only plan on bringing a chair car camping or perhaps a short walk from your vehicle.

 Yet, some long-distance hikers like to have a place to rest on the edge of the trail, so weight can be a big issue.